etmendz/game-console-2048/README.md

 These can be used as basis/pattern for creating publish profiles that target other RIDs not listed above.

-Be sure to run these commands in the same folder where the GameConsole2048 project is.
+Be sure to run the dotnet publish commands above in the same folder where the GameConsole2048 project is.

 Although the GameConsole2048 and GameLibrary2048 projects are native AOT compatible/ready, publishing to a native AOT build is not required.